-Every night at 8pm in Hong Kong the buildings along the Victoria Harbour waterfront are illuminated in a vibrant light show known as “A Symphony of Lights“.
-Even without this novel spectacle there is nowhere else in the world where you can see such a astounding scene of the same magnitude.
-I never get bored of gazing out over the water to the endless line of twinkling skyscrapers clinging to the edge of Hong Kong Island which appear so calm yet are a hive of activity for its 7 million inhabitants.
+Every night at 8 pm in Hong Kong the buildings along the Victoria Harbour waterfront are illuminated in a vibrant light show known as “A Symphony of Lights“.
+Even without this novel spectacle, there is nowhere else in the world where you can see such an astounding scene of the same magnitude.
+I never get bored of gazing out over the water to the endless line of twinkling skyscrapers clinging to the edge of Hong Kong Island which appear so calm yet is a hive of activity for its 7 million inhabitants.

 The best place to see the show is from along the Tsim Sha Tsui waterfront between the Avenue of Stars and the Hong Kong Cultural Centre.
 The view from Victoria Peak is also spectacular but best seen on a clear day/night.